amatov/FragmentomicsSubclinicalDisease/README.md

 # dnafrl

+**Utilization of cfDNA fragment size patterns ​for disease detection & classification ​based on low-coverage WGS data.**

 We consider the relative entropy between cohorts’ cfDNA fragment lengths and test two hypotheses.

 1. We can pinpoint particular lengths for which disease differs from healthy.